simbo1905/microservices-demo-ansible/README.md

 ## Running

-Go into `roles/ansible-role-springboot` and run `kitchen converge` to see it install.

-The `hello_web` role has some tests that are run with `kitchen test`
+Go into `roles/ansible-role-springboot` and run `kitchen converge` to see it install then `kitchen login` to have a look around.
+To see the full tests run which destroys the VM to get a clean start use `kitchen test`

 ## What Next?